Finance and Administration

-Charitable activities meeting these requirements are permissible when approved by the Vice President for Business and Finance or designee.
+Charitable activities meeting these requirements are permissible when approved by the Vice President for Finance and Administration or designee.
 Employees with questions regarding a particular proposed de minimis use of state resources for charitable purposes should contact the Internal Audit Office.

 An example of an impermissible activity would be an employee sending a broadcast e-mail selling a product or attempting to raise funds that will generate a personal benefit to the employee who sent the email.
 This does not prohibit employees from posting notices of charitable solicitations or fundraisers on bulletin boards or in break areas.

-With the approval of the Vice President for Business and Finance or designee, a University unit may co-sponsor an event with a charity.
-Any co-sponsorship of an event would require the Vice President for Business and Finance or designee to determine that the University's participation in the event would enhance the University's ability to perform one of its missions (education, research, or public service).
+With the approval of the Vice President for Finance and Administration or designee, a University unit may co-sponsor an event with a charity.
+Any co-sponsorship of an event would require the Vice President for Finance and Administration or designee to determine that the University's participation in the event would enhance the University's ability to perform one of its missions (education, research, or public service).
 The responsibilities of the co-sponsoring parties must be explained in a signed agreement prior to the event.